AnimusPL/pdf_to_img/README.md

 - pip install pymupdf (only if pymupdf is missing)
 - python .\pdf_to_img.py

-a new folder called 'images' will be created in the folder with the script, where you will find the pages of the pdf file converted to png."
+a new folder called 'images' will be created in the folder with the script, where you will find the images of the pdf file converted to png."